 You can eat blueberries and huckleberries anywhere.
-Sprinkle them on your cereal - or ice cream (low fat of course), put them in smoothies, add them to salads, eat them by the handful.
+Sprinkle them on your cereal - or ice cream (homemade of course), put them in smoothies, add them to salads, eat them by the handful.
 Freeze them to munch on on a hot day.
 They are delicious.

 cholesterol.
 Avocados have shown to be on the list of cholesterol lowering foods in over 16 studies.

 In one study the group that was given a diet high in monounsaturated fats ( olive oil

 and avocado) reduced their cholesterol by over 8% in just six weeks.

 Avocados are fun and add variety to your diet.
 (Notice the huge avocados in this picture!)
 You can even spread mashed avocado on